iranroman/procedural_step_recog/README.md

   bash scripts/extract_frames.sh /path/to/the/video/mp4/files /path/to/save/the/sound/ SKILL sound false
   ```

->Note: to execute this script, consider to use *ubuntu-22.04.3.sif*  or *rockylinux-9.2.sif* available on the NYU HPC.
+>Note: to execute this script, consider to use singularity with the image *ubuntu-22.04.3.sif*  or *rockylinux-9.2.sif* both available on the NYU HPC.

 ## **Training and making predictions**